Sebetralstat for hereditary angioedema

 Phase 1 trials

 Sebetralstat was well tolerated at doses as high as 600 mg.
 At that highest dose, sebetralstat achieved sufficient concentrations in the blood in less than 20 minutes after dosing and maintained greater than 95% inhibition of kallikrein for up to 10 hours.
-Compared with capsules, the film-coated tablet formulation entered the bloodstream more quickly.
+The film-coated tablet formulation entered the bloodstream more quickly than capsules.

-Results from another Phase 1 clinical trial in 36 healthy adults showed that a single dose of 500 or 600 mg of an orally disintegrating tablet formulation of sebetralstat was processed by the body in a similar way to that of a 600 mg film-coated tablet.
+Results from another Phase 1 clinical trial in 36 healthy adults showed a single dose of 500 mg or 600 mg of an orally disintegrating tablet formulation of sebetralstat was processed by the body in a similar way to that of a 600 mg, film-coated tablet.
 Both doses of the orally disintegrating tablet formulation were safe and well tolerated.

 Phase 2 trial

-A two-part Phase 2 clinical trial (NCT04208412) tested the safety and efficacy of sebetralstat in 68 adults, ages 19 to 68, with HAE type 1 or 2.
+A two-part Phase 2 clinical trial (NCT04208412) tested the safety and efficacy of sebetralstat in 68 people, ages 19 to 68, with HAE type 1 or 2.
 The participants had experienced at least three swelling attacks in the three months prior to the study.
 In the first part, all patients received a single dose of 600 mg of sebetralstat to evaluate its pharmacokinetics.
-In the second part, patients were randomly assigned to receive either a 600 mg film-coated tablet of sebetralstat or a placebo within one hour of the start of the first attack; to treat a second attack, those who had previously taken sebetralstat were given a placebo, and vice versa.
+In the second part, participants were randomly assigned to receive either a 600 mg, film-coated tablet of sebetralstat or a placebo within one hour of the start of the first attack.
+To treat a second attack, those who had previously taken sebetralstat were given a placebo and vice versa.

-The clinical trial met its main goal of reducing the use of rescue medication within 12 hours of dosing with sebetralstat versus a placebo (15.1% vs 30.2%).
+The clinical trial met its main goal of reducing the use of rescue medication within 12 hours of dosing with sebetralstat relative to a placebo (15.1% vs 30.2%).
 In addition, sebetralstat reduced the median time to symptom relief (1.6 hours vs. nine hours with the placebo).
-Relief was defined as patients feeling at least a little better for two consecutive time points within 12 hours of dosing, as reported by the Patient Global Impression of Change (PGI-C) scale.
-Sebetralstat also helped relieve both abdominal and peripheral swelling, with no serious side effects reported.
+Relief was defined as patients feeling at least a little better at two consecutive time points within 12 hours of dosing, as reported by the Patient Global Impression of Change (PGI-C) scale.
+Sebetralstat also helped relieve both abdominal and peripheral swellingĀ with no serious side effects reported.

 KONFIDENT Phase 3 trial

-A fully enrolled and now completed Phase 3 clinical trial, called KONFIDENT (NCT05259917), evaluated the safety and efficacy of sebetralstat in 136 adults and adolescents, ages 12 and older, with HAE type 1 or 2, who were recruited at more than 60 sites across 20 countries.
-All patients received on-demand treatment for three swelling attacks — one each with 300 or 600 mg of sebetralstat or a placebo, given in random order.
+A fully enrolled and now-completed Phase 3 clinical trial dubbed KONFIDENT (NCT05259917) evaluated the safety and efficacy of sebetralstat in 136 adults and adolescents, ages 12 and older, with HAE type 1 or 2, who were recruited at more than 60 sites across 20 countries.
+All patients received on-demand treatment for three swelling attacks: one each with 300 mg or 600 mg of sebetralstat or a placebo, given in random order.

 The trial’s main goal was to watch for changes in the time needed for the start of symptom relief, again defined as patients feeling at least a little better for two consecutive time points within 12 hours of dosing on the PGI-C scale.
 Other goals included evaluating time to attack resolution within 24 hours, and the proportion of attacks whose symptoms were relieved within 12 hours of dosing.